Dessert Tea vs Hot Chocolate: Which Fits Better at Night?

 Hot chocolate is a genuinely good nighttime drink.
 It is warm, rich, deeply comforting, and for a lot of people it is the definition of a cozy evening in.
 So this is not going to be a case of pretending it has no appeal.
 It clearly does, and some nights it is exactly what you want.

-That last part is where the two really separate.
-As an occasional treat, both are fine.
-As a drink for most evenings, they are not equal, and the reasons come down to what is actually in the cup.
-This comparison is one part of a complete guide to dessert herbal tea for evening sweet cravings.
+But as a drink for most evenings, the two are not equal.
+As an occasional treat both are fine, and the reasons they separate come down to what is actually in the cup.
+This comparison is one part of a complete guide to dessert herbal tea for sweet cravings at night.

 What Hot Chocolate Has Going for It